 Contractor shall not engage in any conduct or activity that constitutes a conflict of interest under Florida law or the Florida Code of Ethics pertaining to public officials.
 Employees and agents of Contractor shall be prohibited from using their position for their personal gain or personal benefit.
-A detailed Agreement entered into by Contractor, BWDB and the Chief Elected Official is attached and describes all documented policies and procedures pertaining to established firewalls and code of ethics.
+A detailed Agreement entered into by Contractor and BWDB is included with the required attestations submitted with the original proposal.